Pence, Pompeo meet Erdogan in Turkey over Syria offensive | DW | 17.10.2019

 On Wednesday, Trump said he thought Pence and Erdogan would have a "successful meeting," but warned of sanctions and tariffs that "will be devastating to Turkey's economy" otherwise.

-As he seeks to push Erdogan to agree to a ceasefire, Pence will confront doubts about American credibility and his own, as an emissary of an inconsistent president.
+As he seeks to push Erdogan to agree to a ceasefire, Pence will confront doubts about both America's credibility and, as an emissary of an inconsistent president, his own.

 sri/rt (Reuters, AP)